rsspdc/checklists/checklists/pipelines.md

 	Choice of libraries and frameworks - some libraries may be more efficient that others or be a wrapper around an efficient implementation in another language, or be able to make use of offload to hardware accelerators.
 	</li>
 	<li>
-	Offload to harware accelerators where available, vector matrix and array arithmathic can often benefit from very substancial speed-ups on hardware specialised for these types of calculations, or even binaries compiled with the right instruction set extensions enabled to take full advantage of hardware acceleration features on many CPUs.
-Doing this directly can be quite challenging but using libraries cabable of managing this offload for you can make it more approachable.
-(This can potentially introduce interesting reproducible computation challenges due to things like differences in handling of floating point arithmathic between hardware/firmware implementations.)
+	Offload to hardware accelerators where available, vector matrix and array arithmetic can often benefit from very substantial speed-ups on hardware specialised for these types of calculations, or even binaries compiled with the right instruction set extensions enabled to take full advantage of hardware acceleration features on many CPUs.
+	Doing this directly can be quite challenging but using libraries capable of managing this offload for you can make it more approachable.
+(This can potentially introduce interesting reproducible computation challenges due to things like differences in handling of floating point arithmetic between hardware/firmware implementations.)
 	</li>
 	<li>
 	Benchmarking & Profiling to locate and improve inefficient code.
-	Don't optimise prematurely - it is often surpising which pieces of your code turnout to be slow, measure it first and check where to focus your attention.
+	Don't optimise prematurely - it is often surprising which pieces of your code turnout to be slow, measure it first and check where to focus your attention.
 	This can go hand in hand with having done robust testing as a good test suite means that you can confidently re-factor an inefficient piece of code without fear of introducing errors.
 	Robust testing, especially of large computationally intensive pipelines can be energy intensive so it is important to make efficient test suites which still provide robust coverage.
 	See the testing section for more information on optimisations in the [nf-test](https://www.nf-test.com/) framework which help to make testing Nextflow pipelines more efficient.